tursodatabase/libsql/ext/wasm/api/README.md

   thread via the Worker message-passing interface.
 Like OO API #1, this is an optional component, offering one of any number of potential implementations for such an API.
-    - `sqlite3-worker1.js`\
+    - `../sqlite3-worker1.js`\
       Is not part of the amalgamated sources and is intended to be loaded by a client Worker thread.
 It loads the sqlite3 module and runs the Worker #1 API which is implemented in `sqlite3-api-worker1.js`.
+    - `../sqlite3-worker1-promiser.js`\
+      Is likewise not part of the amalgamated sources and provides a Promise-based interface into the Worker #1 API.
+This is a far user-friendlier way to interface with databases running in a Worker thread.
 - `sqlite3-api-opfs.js`\
-  is an in-development/experimental sqlite3 VFS wrapper, the goal of which being to use Google Chrome's Origin-Private FileSystem (OPFS) storage layer to provide persistent storage for database files in a browser.
-It is far from complete.
+  is an sqlite3 VFS implementation which supports Google Chrome's Origin-Private FileSystem (OPFS) as a storage layer to provide persistent storage for database files in a browser.
+It requires...
+    - `../sqlite3-opfs-async-proxy.js`\
+      is the asynchronous backend part of the OPFS proxy.
+It speaks directly to the (async) OPFS API and channels those results back to its synchronous counterpart.
+This file, because it must be started in its own Worker, is not part of the amalgamation.
 - `sqlite3-api-cleanup.js`\
   the previous files temporarily create global objects in order to communicate their state to the files which follow them, and _this_ file connects any final components together and cleans up those globals.
-As of this writing, this code ensures that the previous files leave no global symbols installed, and it moves the sqlite3 namespace object into the in-scope Emscripten module.
-Abstracting this for other WASM toolchains is TODO.
+As of this writing, this code ensures that the previous files leave no more than a single global symbol installed.
+When adapting the API for non-Emscripten toolchains, this "should" be the only file where changes are needed.
 - `post-js-footer.js`\
   Emscripten-specific footer for the `--post-js` input.
 This closes off the lexical scope opened by `post-js-header.js`.